 Encouraging thinking and debate between architecture, urbanism, landscape and design.
 Creating knowledge and facilitating the access to both larger audiences and specialists of the field.

 Promoting contemporary Basque architecture at an international level.
-The Institute will open his doors in 2019 and will be managed in an open way in order to embrace diverse non-profit entities which have as a goal investigation, dissemination and promotion of architecture and also developing synergies with institutions of great tradition in Euskadi related with architecture such as The Official College of Architects and The Superior Technical School of Architecture of Basque Country University.
+The Institute has opened in 2019 and is managed in an open way in order to embrace diverse non-profit entities which have as a goal investigation, dissemination and promotion of architecture and also developing synergies with institutions of great tradition in Euskadi related with architecture such as The Official College of Architects and The Superior Technical School of Architecture of Basque Country University.